samanxsy/Watson_Translator/README.md

 ## Getting Started
 These instructions will get you a copy of the project to run it on your local machine for development and testing purposes.
+[Version 2.0]

 ### Prerequisites